 For this reason you might want to stick to packaged, store-bought burrata during your pregnancy, because you can have more certainty about how the cheese is made.

-There’s a chance that burrata purchased from a smaller independent cheese shop or farmer’s market might be subject to less stringent controls.
+There’s a chance that versions purchased from a smaller independent cheese shop or farmer’s market might be subject to less stringent controls.

 So if you are considering buying your cheese from these places, it’s a good idea to ask specific questions about the production process and particularly if they can be absolutely certain the cheese was made from pasteurized milk.